 We have good news and bad news about detox teas.
 The good news is, integrating more detoxifying tea into your diet can boost antioxidants, support a healthy liver, and help cleanse toxins from your digestive system.
 The bad news is, no one food or drink can be the solution for losing weight, maintaining weight loss, or rectifying a sedentary lifestyle.

 A detox tea is only medicinal and detoxifying if your diet is aligned.
 Eating foods that are gentle on your body, paired with the right detox tea, can help enhance your organs’ natural functions.
 The following teas are not solely enjoyed as detox teas.
-All of these teas can be sipped on for a variety of benefits, including: their energizing effects, their full aroma, their positive impact on the organs, and their distinct tastes.
+All of these teas can be sipped on for a variety of benefits,

 A cup of Yerba Mate is the perfect alternative to a traditional morning mug of coffee.
 This tea from South America is known as an appropriate social drink, as it is energizing and stimulating.
 Unlike coffee, the energy boost supplied by Yerba Mate is more sustainable throughout the day and doesn’t come with the jitters.